-1996 Geochemical Survey
+Geochemical Survey

-The geochemical survey was localized and centred on one of the three pits that were excavated in the 1987 exploration program.
-A five by 40 metre grid was established with samples picked up at five metre intervals along two east-west grid lines spaced five metres apart and centred on Pit S-3, one of the three 1988 pits.
-Samples were selected from the B horizon of the brown to brownish-grey sandy-silted forest soil at a depth of commonly 30 centimetres.
+The purpose of the geochemical survey was to locate the northerly trending extension of the Zone II anomaly.

+Two grid lines were utilized for the survey.
+One grid line (0+00) correlated with the HK 1-2 claim line with the second grid line (1+00 S) 100 metres to the south of, and paralleling Line 0+00.
+Seven soil samples were taken along the two lines.
+The 0+00 grid line originated 175 metres west of the common claim post designated as the Final Post to the HK 1 mineral claim and the Initial Post to the HK 2 mineral claim.
+Samples were selected from the B horizon of the brown to brownish-gray sandy-silted forest soil at a depth of commonly 30 centimetres.
 The soil was placed in a brown wet-strength paper bag with the grid coordinates marked thereon and a flagged grid station was placed at the sample site.
+Fourteen samples were taken.

-The 18 samples that were picked up were delivered to Acme Laboratories of Vancouver, B.C. for analysis.
+Of the fourteen samples, seven samples were delivered to Acme Laboratories of Vancouver, B.C. for analysis.
 The analysis procedure is first to thoroughly dry the sample.
-Then a .500 gram sample is digested with 3 ml. of 3:1:2 HCL-HNo3-H2O at 95° for one hour and is diluted to 10 mls. with water.
-The sample is then analyzed by I.C.P.
-The analysis was for copper, lead, zinc, silver arsenic and gold.
+Then a .500 gram sample is digested with 3 ml. of 3:1:2 HCL-HNo3-H2O at 95° for one hour and is diluted to 10 mls with water.
+The sample is then analyzed by ICP for 32 elements.
 Gold analysis is by aqua-regia/MIBK extract and a GF/AA finish.
+The sample results are attached as Appendix I.